antimony-lang/antimony/README.md

 # The Sabre Programming language

 Sabre is a bullshit-free (©) programming language that gets out of your way.
-Is is meant to "just work", without adding unnecessary and bloated language features.
+It is meant to "just work", without adding unnecessary and bloated language features.

 ## State of this projects